WM3 is the Environment Agency’s Technical Guidance document for the classification of waste and to guide WM3 Assessments.

 ECL service all project sizes from small business to large corporate infrastructure projects.

-Fill out our ECL Enquiry Form or call us on 01443 841760 for any queries regarding Planning Applications, WM3 Assessments, Waste Classification, and Site Investigation Surveys
+Fill out our ECL Enquiry Form or call us on 01443 801215 for any queries regarding Planning Applications, WM3 Assessments, WAC Testing, Waste Classification, and Site Investigation Surveys